-A. The Department shall establish a process whereby any school board employee may file a complaint against a school board alleging a violation of any applicable provision of this article.
-The Department shall require each school board, pursuant to such process, to respond to any such complaint within 15 business days of receipt with as-built construction documents; HVAC system commissioning reports; HVAC system testing, adjusting, and balancing reports; operations and maintenance manuals; water treatment logs; and operator training materials, if available, pertinent, and requested by the Department, and with any combination of the following:
+A. Any school board employee may file a complaint against a school board alleging a violation of any applicable provision of this article.
+Each school board shall respond to any such complaint within 15 business days of receipt with as-built construction documents; HVAC system commissioning reports; HVAC system testing, adjusting, and balancing reports; operations and maintenance manuals; water treatment logs; and operator training materials, if available, pertinent, and requested by the Department, and with any combination of the following:

-1. A statement that the complaint is unfounded;

-- 2. A description of any remedial action already taken; - 3.
+- 1. A statement that the complaint is unfounded; - 2.
+A description of any remedial action already taken; - 3.
 An outline of any remedial action planned but not yet taken and a timetable for completion of such remedial action; or - 4.
 An outline of any study of such complaint planned but not yet taken and a timetable for completion of such study. - B. Any remedial action or study described in subdivision A 3 or 4 shall be completed as soon as feasible and a written report of the results shall be submitted to the Department within 15 business days of completion. - C. Any school board that plans remedial action as described in subdivision A 3 shall ensure that it complies with all applicable laws, regulations, and codes and that all applicable permits have been obtained in advance.